eugenia1984/english/b1-english-for-developers/15-learn-how-to-manage-a-conversation.md

 **To be sorry for something** is used when apologizing for an action that may have caused inconvenience or harm.
 For example: `I'm sorry for being late to the meeting`. -> This means the speaker regrets arriving late and is apologizing.
 Notice that being is in the -ing form as it is right after for (a preposition).

+### Pick up & Leave off

+- **To pick up** means to continue something that was previously paused.
+For example: `Let's pick up this discussion after lunch`. -> This means continuing the discussion later.

+- **To leave off** refers to the point where something stopped.
+For example: `Where did we leave off in the book?` -> This asks about the last part read before stopping.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>